 and will consist of miscellaneous pieces describing ongoing lunar exploration, the return to the Moon, space policy and a few other things as my interest wanders.

-Please check out the new blog!
+Please check out the new blog and drop by the web site too!

 The original posts can be found HERE.
 This should be up for the next few weeks.
 I have also posted a PDF of my blog pieces at the main web site HERE.